ysengoku/42-ft_transcendence/doc/features/PONG.md

 # Pong Game Documentation

 The main attraction of the whole project is [the pong game](https://en.wikipedia.org/wiki/Pong). **Peacemakers** is a project built around it: it's a platform for playing pong after all.
 The project supports the ability to play the game locally, against another player or a computer opponent, but mostly the project was built around playing pong remotely via multiplayer.

+Besides duels, which are single, self-contained matches, the project also offers a **tournament system**, extending this feature into a series of competitive rounds.
+The tournament management system is explained in [this document](./TOURNAMENT.md).

 ## Table of contents
 - [Features](#features)